 AN ORDINANCE OF THE COUNTY OF SISKIYOU AMENDING SECTION 2-2.201 OF CHAPTER 2 OF THE SISKIYOU COUNTY CODE RELATING TO HOURS OF WORK

 Sec.
-2-2.201. - Hours of work.
+2-2.201. - Hours of Business Operation.

-The offices of all County officers and employees shall be open for the transaction of County business between the hours of 8:00 a.m. and 5:00 p.m. of each and every day excepting Saturdays, Sundays, and legal and declared holidays, or as ordered by the Board of Supervisors.
+The offices of all County officers and employees shall be open for the transaction of County business between the hours of 8:00 a.m. and 5:00 p.m. of each and every day excepting Saturdays, Sundays, and legal and declared holidays, or as ordered by the Board of Supervisors or, if delegated by the Board of Supervisors by resolution or motion, the County Administrator, until such delegation is rescinded.

 The provisions of this section shall not apply in cases of emergency or to work performed on County roads or by County employees engaged in the protection of life or property from loss or destruction; nor shall the provisions of this section apply to County peace officers needed for the enforcement of the law at times not specified by this section and outside the offices maintained by them.